The BJJ Story

 The Gracie Family

-Carlos Gracie, born in 1902, was the eldest of Gastão's sons.
-After learning jiu-jitsu from Maeda in Belém, he moved to Rio de Janeiro with his family.
-There he began teaching his younger brothers.
-In 1925, the brothers founded the original Gracie Jiu-Jitsu academy in Rio.
+Carlos Gracie, born September 14, 1902, in Belém, was the eldest of Gastão's sons.
+The Gracie family had Scottish roots — the grandfather came from Paisley, Scotland, settling in Belém in 1901 after marrying Cesarina Pessoa Vasconcellos.
+After learning jiu-jitsu from Maeda's circle in Belém, the family moved to Rio de Janeiro in 1921.
+There Carlos began teaching his younger brothers: Oswaldo, Gastão Jr., George, and the youngest, Hélio.
+In 1925, Carlos founded the original Gracie Jiu-Jitsu academy in Rio de Janeiro.

 Carlos was more than an instructor.
 He was a charismatic figure who developed a holistic life philosophy around jiu-jitsu, including the "Gracie Diet."
+In 1924, Carlos won his first vale tudo fight in Rio de Janeiro against capoeirista Samuel — a turning point showing the young family's ambitions.
 He was also known for the infamous "Gracie Challenge" — public newspaper challenges inviting practitioners of all martial arts to test themselves.

 The Gracie family eventually became enormous.
-Carlos alone had 21 children.
+Carlos alone had 21 children — 13 of whom became black belts in jiu-jitsu.
 Jiu-jitsu was the family's shared project, their livelihood, and their identity.

 The Gracie academy became a center for a new approach to combat.
 Where traditional judo emphasized standing throws, the Gracie style focused increasingly on ground work.
 Closed guard, mount control, chokes and armlocks were refined and systematized.
 The philosophy was simple but revolutionary: a smaller, weaker person could defeat a larger opponent through technique and patience.